-As I finish up my presentation for the Apologetics Canada Conference in one week, I’ve been thinking about Bart Ehrman’s reaction to the textual variants he found in the Biblical text.
-As he continued his education over the years and poured over the manuscripts of the Bible, he evaluated the evidence and eventually decided that Christianity was false.
+Several years ago I presented a talk at the Apologetics Canada Conference in which I examined the reaction Bart Ehrman had related to the textual variants he found in the Biblical text.
+As he pursued his education over the years and poured over the manuscripts of the Bible, he evaluated the evidence and eventually decided that Christianity was false.
 Ehrman is clearly a very smart man, raised in the Church and well educated:

 Studied at Moody Bible Institute

 Received his PhD and MDiv from Princeton Theological Seminary

 Former President of Southeast Region of the Society of Biblical Literature